-The Joint and Survivor Annuity Option pays you a monthly pension for your lifetime that is smaller than the Straight Life Annuity.
-Upon your death, a percentage (50 percent or 75 percent, which you elect) of your monthly benefit is paid to your Spouse for his or her lifetime.
+The Joint and Survivor Annuity Option pays you a monthly pension for your lifetime that is smaller than the Individual Life Pension.
+Upon your death, a percentage (50, 75 or 100 percent which you elect) of your monthly benefit is paid to your named joint annuitant for his or her lifetime.

-For married members, the 50% Joint and Survivor Annuity is the normal form of payment under the Plan, that must be paid unless your Spouse consents to another form.
+For married members, the 50 Percent Joint and Survivor Annuity is the normal form of payment under the Plan.
+In other words, it is the form that must be paid unless your spouse consents to another form.